 PureVPN Subscription Information

 Now that you’ve got the low down on PureVPN, let’s see if their subscriptions will put you in sticker shock.
 Keep in mind that PureVPN has a 31-day money-back guarantee.
-They also have a 3-day trial for $2.5o, if you want to test the water first.
+They also have a seven-day trial for $0.99, if you want to test the water first.
 That automatically converts to the one year subscription of $69 at the end of the week.

 As luck would have it, PureVPN’s subscription prices are quite affordable, ranging from $3.33 to $10.95 a month.
 With a long term commitment, the price comes way, way down.
 When it comes to payment options, you can pay for PureVPN using a credit card, PayPal, cryptocurrency, and other region-specific options.

 If you want to purchase PureVPN for your business, that will cost you between $8.45 and $9.99 a month per user for up to ten users.
 The price goes down even more when you add more users.
 You can choose dedicated IPs available from the United States, United Kingdom, Australia, Canada, Hong Kong, Germany, Malta, or Singapore.